© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dove Bridge See also STAFFORDSHIRE 260 is a scheduled monument protected by Historic England under reference 1007066.
 View the official record →

-Dove Bridge is a medieval stone bridge crossing the River Dove in Staffordshire, England.
+Dove Bridge is a stone bridge crossing the River Dove in Staffordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007066.

 Dove Bridge See also STAFFORDSHIRE 260 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007066.